-2.7.3 The Short Term Scheduling Process
+2.7.3 The Short-Term Scheduling Process

 Mission Planning assigns priorities in the OR list to emphasize constrained observations; otherwise they would rarely be scheduled for observation since they tend to have a negative impact on the observing efficiency.
 Whenever possible the ORs span a range of angles about the satellite-Sun line to prevent excess accumulation of momentum.
-In consultation with the Science Mission Planning Team, the Flight Operations Team (FOT) constructs detailed short-term schedules and command loads for the spacecraft that combine science observations with engineering activities.
+In consultation with the Science Mission Planning Team, the Flight Operations Team (FOT) constructs detailed STSs and command loads for the spacecraft that combine science observations with engineering activities.
 Along with observing efficiency, thermal, power, momentum, and pointing constraints are all factored in, as well as minimization of maneuver error and optimal guide star acquisition.
-Several iterations of optimization and safety checks are not uncommon for each weekly schedule before its approval by all teams concerned (FOT and Mission Planning, Mechanisms, Command Management, ACIS, HRC, Pointing Control and Aspect, Flight Director).
-Once a final schedule is approved, the CXC updates the LTS pool list and ObsCat accordingly.
+Several iterations of optimization and safety checks are not uncommon for each STS before its approval by all teams concerned (FOT and Mission Planning, Mechanisms, Command Management, ACIS, HRC, Pointing Control and Aspect, Flight Director).
+Once a final schedule is approved, the CXC updates the LTS, pool list, and Observing Catalog (ObsCat) accordingly.

-The CXC currently starts to prepare short-term schedules 3 weeks in advance.
-Thus at any given time there are 3 weekly schedules in various stages of preparation.
+The CXC currently starts to prepare STSs 3 weeks before they begin execution on Chandra.
+Thus at any given time there may be as many as 3 STSs in various stages of preparation.
 Changes in any of these require a rebuild which is very labor intensive.
 Fast-response TOOs are currently the only allowed changes.
 Even small changes to a schedule typically require 24-48 hours to implement.
 During nominal Mission Planning, the final STS is approved and ready for upload by the Wednesday or Thursday before the STS commands begin executing Sunday night or Monday morning (GMT).
-Hence, given the nominal planning cycle, fast (< 1 week) turn-around TOOs can most efficiently be incorporated into the short term schedule if they are submitted to the CXC by mid-week.
+Hence, given the nominal planning cycle, fast (< 1 week) turn-around TOOs can most efficiently be incorporated into the STS if they are submitted to the CXC by mid-week.
 Such submission/notification will reduce the amount of disruption, allow time to meet constraints and preferences for other targets, and optimize the chances that all the observing requirements for the TOO can be met.